 Islamic financial institutions have the duty to ensure the compliance with Shariah principles in all aspects of their products, instruments, operations, practices and management which will be achieved by the establishment of a proper Shariah governance framework.
-Thus Shariah supervision plays an essential role in the governance of Islamic financial institution
+Thus Shariah supervision plays an essential role in the governance of Islamic financial institution and forms part of the principal component of the Shariah governance framework.1

-The Islamic Finance Services Board (IFSB) defines the Shari'ah governance system as "a set of institutional and organizational arrangements through which Islamic financial institutions ensure that there is effective independent oversight of Shari'ah compliance over the issuance of relevant Shari'ah pronouncements, dissemination of information and an internal Shari'ah compliance review.
+The Islamic Finance Services Board (IFSB) defines the Shari'ah governance system as "a set of institutional and organizational arrangements through which Islamic financial institutions ensure that there is effective independent oversight of Shari'ah compliance over the issuance of relevant Shari'ah pronouncements, dissemination of information and an internal Shari'ah compliance review.2

-The Shariah governance which refers to all the elements about the active role of the Shariah board and compliance with Shariah is fundamental to Islamic banks in particular and the implementation of Shariah governance is encouraged by international institutions of regulations like Accounting and Auditing Organization for Islamic Financial Institution (AAOIFI) and IFSB.
+The Shariah governance which refers to all the elements about the active role of the Shariah board and compliance with Shariah is fundamental to Islamic banks in particular and the implementation of Shariah governance is encouraged by international institutions of regulations like Accounting and Auditing Organization for Islamic Financial Institution (AAOIFI) and IFSB.3

 This research paper critically evaluates Shari'ah governance in Islamic financial institutions in three different countries, Malaysia, Bahrain and Sri Lanka.
-Malaysia aspires to transform the country into becoming an Islamic banking and finance hub and one of the efforts is strengthening the Shariah governance in the Islamic finance sector.
+Malaysia aspires to transform the country into becoming an Islamic banking and finance hub and one of the efforts is strengthening the Shariah governance in the Islamic finance sector.4

-Shariah governance for Islamic Financial Institutions (IFIs) in Malaysia is governed by the Shariah Governance Framework for the IFIs 2010 (SGF 2010) that was developed and introduced by Central Bank of Malaysia (BNM)
+Shariah governance for Islamic Financial Institutions (IFIs) in Malaysia is governed by the Shariah Governance Framework for the IFIs 2010 (SGF 2010) that was developed and introduced by Central Bank of Malaysia (BNM)5